-How to buy Spotify shares
+How to buy Spotify (SPOT) shares in Australia

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 Spotify Technology S.A is an internet content & information business with stocks listed in the US.
 Spotify shares (SPOT) are listed on the NYSE and all prices are listed in US Dollars.
 Its last market close was US$247.4 – an increase of 6.23% over the previous week.
 Here's how to invest if you're based in Australia.